-I decided United Kingdom would be the best choice due the short distance with Spain and because I didn’t need any special Visa to live there.
-So in February 2013 I packed all my stuff in a 15 kg luggage and with only $500 in my pocket and a full paid room in a shared house for length of a month I decided to go to the adventure to London.
+I decided to live in the United Kingdom would be the best choice because of the short distance from Spain and because I didn’t need any special Visa to live there.
+So in February 2013, I packed all my stuff in a 15 kg luggage, and with only $500 in my pocket and a full paid room in a shared house for the length of a month, I decided to go to the adventure to London.

-During the next 9 months I learn quite a lot about Oil and Gas and Reliability and I did a couple of trips to Abu Dhabi (which were amazing, but this deserve to be treated in a separated post).
+During the next 9 months I learned quite a lot about Oil and Gas and reliability and I did a couple of trips to Abu Dhabi (which were amazing, but this deserves to be treated in a separate post).
 My placement was about to finish and my boss offered me to

 MY PASSIVE INCOME EXPERIENCE